-As of September 30, 2020, our cash and cash equivalents balance of \$383.2 million primarily consisted of cash.
-In addition, we have approximately \$10.8 million of short-term investments invested in U.S. Treasury Bills.
+As of September 30, 2021, our cash balance was \$295.8 million.
 In recent fiscal years, our principal source of liquidity has been cash provided by operations.

-As of September 30, 2020, the amount of cash and cash equivalents held outside of the United States by our foreign legal entities was approximately \$162.7 million.
+As of September 30, 2021, the amount of cash and cash equivalents held outside of the United States by our foreign legal entities was approximately \$172.7 million.
 These balances are dispersed across many international locations around the world.
 We believe that such dispersion meets the current and anticipated future liquidity needs of our foreign legal entities.
 In the event we needed to repatriate funds from outside of the United States, such repatriation would likely be subject to restrictions by local laws and/or tax consequences including foreign withholding taxes.